Selection procedure of the 2026 UCLG Peace Prize

-Each edition of the UCLG Peace Prize starts with an official launch of the call for applications.
-Local governments around the world can submit their peace projects, after which a thorough selection procedure takes place by the technical Evaluation Committee and the Jury.
+Each edition of the UCLG Peace Prize begins with an official launch of the call for applications.
+This time the Prize will be launched in May 2025 in Montevideo during the World Forum on Cities and Territories of Peace.
+Local governments around the world can submit their peace initiatives, after which a thorough selection procedure takes place.
+Below you can find more insight into the process that leads to the selection of our finalists and winner.

 Call for applications and eligibility